Bobby McFerrin: Personal life

-He is the father of musicians Taylor McFerrin and Madison McFerrin, and actor Jevon McFerrin.
+McFerrin is married to Debbie Green and has three children; musicians Taylor and Madison, and actor Jevon.

+In a 2023 interview with Daniel Levitin, McFerrin revealed that he had been diagnosed with Parkinson's disease, prompting him to sell his home in rural Pennsylvania and move to San Francisco.

 Vocal technique

 As a vocalist, McFerrin often switches rapidly between modal and falsetto registers to create polyphonic effects, performing both the main melody and the accompanying parts of songs.
 He makes use of percussive effects created both with his mouth and by tapping on his chest.
-McFerrin is also capable of multiphonic singing.
+He is also capable of multiphonic singing.

 A document of McFerrin's approach to singing is his 1984 album The Voice, the first solo vocal jazz album recorded with no accompaniment or overdubbing.